RGomes98/SmartFit/README.md

-# Front-end Smart Fit Challenge
+# Front-end Challenge - Smart Fit

-This repository captures my take on the Front-end Smart Fit challenge, a project tailored to assess my technical skills for the Front-end role.
+This repository captures my take on the Front-end challenge provided by Smart Fit, a project tailored to assess my technical skills for the Front-end role.

 ## Preview

 ![Preview](./screenshot.png)

-## Test Proposal
+## Challenge Proposal

 Smart Fit, being deeply intertwined with the fitness industry, underwent significant shifts during the pandemic.
 This project's focus is on crafting a page for scouting Smart Fit units, whether **closed** or **open**, facilitating consultation and reservations.